jacobjohnston/neverwinterguide/06 - Homebrew Locations.md

 >
 > Brannur and Brannwyn are extremely competitive with each other, and each will do almost anything to top the other.
 Their two shops are immediately next door to each other, which means that such competitions come up often.
 Some keen shoppers have noticed that they can use this rivalry to their advantage — generally by playing the siblings off each other.
 All it generally takes is a simple assertion that the other sibling has claimed the ability to do something better than the other; this will cause the first sibling to work extra hard or cut prices simply to one-up the other.
 >
 > However, insulting either Brannur or Brannwyn in front of the other sibling will be met with swift fury.
 At the heart of it, the siblings care deeply for each other, and their petty squabbles are far overshadowed by the immense sense of familial pride and unity.
 It's quite common to see one of the Lutgehr siblings helping the other by lending a tool or even donating expensive metals and materials.
-An outsider taking a jab at one of the siblings will, at best, be met with a a glare and a return insult and, at worst, get you thrown out of the shop or have the entire Lutgehr clan up in arms.
+An outsider taking a jab at one of the siblings will, at best, be met with a glare and a return insult and, at worst, get you thrown out of the shop or have the entire Lutgehr clan up in arms.

 (print-column)